jejass/llmesd/README.md

+# Concept Unlearning for Diffusion Models via ESD with LLM-Guided Concept Expansion

-# LLME-ESD: Concept Unlearning with LLM-Enhanced Prompts
+**LLME-ESD: Concept Unlearning with LLM-Enhanced Prompts**

 This project extends the [ESD (Erase and Suppress Diffusion)](https://github.com/rohitgandikota/erasing) framework.
 ESD is a framework for **concept unlearning** in **Stable Diffusion** models.